obscureIT/conda-CLI-codes/README.md

 ###### matplotlib - for data visualization
 ###### seaborn - for data visualization
 ###### bottleneck and numexpr - pandas and numpy uses these two libraries for speed and acceleration.
+###### scikit-learn and scikit-learn-intelex - for machine learning and for speeding up the whole process